Storing data in Webflow Cloud

 Deploy your app

-Deploy your app to Webflow Cloud.
+Deploy your app to Webflow Cloud by committing and pushing your changes to your linked GitHub repository.
 After deployment, you can view and manage your storage resources in the Webflow Cloud dashboard.

 For a complete walkthrough of using storage in your app, see the guides on adding a SQLite database to your app and adding a Key Value Store to your app.